LassiHeikkila/ComputerSecurityProject2022/README.md

 We can see that telnet is running but only on the local interface, so it is not accessible remotely.

 ### U-Boot exploration
-U-boot boot process can be stopped by quickly entering `slp` when "Autobooting in <n> seconds" is displayed.
+U-boot boot process can be stopped by quickly entering `slp` when "Autobooting in x seconds" is displayed.

 Full u-boot shell exploration log can be found here: [uboot log](./logs/c200-fw-v1.1.14-uboot-shell.log)

+We can see that there are several useful commands available, such as `printenv`, `tftpboot` and `tfptput`.

+There are also commands for reading and writing the SPI flash memory, which is probably the most interesting part for us.
+It would be nice to download the entire firmware image from the device.

 ## References
 [hacefresko](https://github.com/hacefresko)'s great post about the same device was very useful for getting initial access: